Here I’ll show you 13 tips and techniques to sell more products.

 People have a hard time resisting not taking advantage of an opportunity if they believe they won’t get a chance to get it again.

-The thought of losing something will motivate us more than something more valuable that you can find easier.
+The thought of losing something will motivate us more than something more valuable than you can find it easier.